-Imagine putting your efforts tirelessly into an automation testing project, but you end up having no benefits from the procedure and you need much more resources and time to maintain it.
+Imagine putting your efforts tirelessly into a QA automation testing project, but you end up having no benefits from the procedure and you need much more resources and time to maintain it.
 Similarly, you face such inevitable problems that you may need to re-implement the entire process after a short time period.

 1- Sound Test Automation Strategy

-With the help of proper strategy planning, you can properly implement the automation testing and enjoy its perks, eventually.
+With the help of proper strategy planning, you can properly implement automation testing and enjoy its perks, eventually.

 Here we will describe some benefits of making an excellent strategy: